Phineas and Ferb season 4: Production

 On August 25, 2011, the series was renewed for a fourth season as part of a deal between Dan Povenmire, Jeff "Swampy" Marsh, and Disney, along with a feature film and possible spin-off.
 On November 9, 2011, the season was officially picked up, with new episodes rolling out until 2014.
 Disney, the owner of Marvel Entertainment since 2009, announced that the Marvel heroes Spider-Man, Iron Man, Hulk, and Thor would appear on a crossover episode, which premiered on August 16, 2013.
 On February 15, 2014, it was announced that work on this season was complete and the show will go on an indefinite hiatus.
 However, Dan Povenmire mentioned the crew was now working on new episodes.
 In a July 2014 article on The Daily Beast, Povenmire said they were finishing up 20 episodes that have yet to air.
 The episode "Doof 101" was intended as a backdoor pilot for a spin-off series that focused on Dr. Doofenshmirtz becoming a high school science teacher, but was not picked up.

-On May 7, 2015, it was announced that the fourth season would be the series’ final season and the series finale event titled "Last Day of Summer" would premiere on June 12, 2015.
+On May 7, 2015, it was announced that the fourth season would be the series' final season and the finale, titled "Last Day of Summer", would air on June 12, 2015.
 A stand-alone special titled "The O.W.C.A.
 Files" aired on November 9, 2015, on Disney XD and on January 15, 2016, on Disney Channel.
-Two additional seasons were greenlit in January 2023.
+In January 2023, Disney revived the series and ordered two additional seasons.
+The fifth season premiered on June 5, 2025.